Christian Günter

 Christian Günter (born 28 February 1993) is a German professional footballer who plays as a left-back for and captains Bundesliga club SC Freiburg, where he has spent his entire career.

-He also plays for the Germany national team.
+Having been a product of Freiburg's youth academy, Günter made his senior debut for the club in 2012, and has played for the club in nearly 400 league matches as of 2026, as well as being the current club captain for the side.

-Günter represented Germany at the UEFA Euro 2020, as well as the 2022 FIFA World Cup.
+Internationally, Günter represented Germany at the UEFA Euro 2020, as well as the 2022 FIFA World Cup.

 Personal life

 Günter originally comes from Tennenbronn, a district of the city of Schramberg.
 He was born in Villingen-Schwenningen, a neighbouring city.
 As a youth player for SC Freiburg, he commuted between Tennenbronn and Freiburg.
 He currently lives in Littenweiler, a district of Freiburg.
 Günter is married and has a daughter.
 After graduating from secondary school, he completed instruction and schooling as an industrial mechanic in St. Georgen.

 Club career

 Youth career

 At the age of four, Günter joined the football club FV Tennenbronn.
 As a 13-year-old, he was invited to trial training by SC Freiburg.
 From then on he went through the club's youth teams.
 In 2012, he won an important title as captain of the A-Juniors team, the DFB-Pokal der Junioren (youth DFB-Pokal).